eljam/irongate-monitor/README.md

-# hogosha-monitor
+# Hogosha Monitor

-Monitoring tool for [hogosha service](https://github.com/hogosha/hogosha) that can be used as a standalone tool as a simple ping program.
+Monitoring tool for [Hogosha Service](https://github.com/hogosha/hogosha) that can be used as a standalone tool as a simple ping program.

 **Currently in development.**